 As parents, the medical needs of our children are often our number one concern.
-For expat parents newly arrived, the question of obtaining vaccination for children in Indonesia is one that often comes up.
+For expat parents who newly arrived, the question of obtaining vaccination for children in Indonesia is one that often comes up.
 Thankfully, this article will explain when and how to get them.
 Further, we will also mention some unique issues specific to Indonesia.

 Mandatory Vaccination for Children in Indonesia